 A distinction should be made between complicity and participation in the offence, as well as for the attempt to commit the offences.
 All these different roles in the commission of an offence covered by the OPSC should be criminalised under national criminal or penal law.

 Regarding liability and sanctions for legal persons, States parties shall ensure that legal persons can be held liable, under criminal, civil or administrative law, for the commission, complicity and participation in the offences covered by the OPSC.
-Particular attention shall be paid to the legal responsibility of ICT companies to block and remove child sexual abuse material hosted on their servers, for financial institutions to block and refuse financial transactions aimed to pay for any such offences, as well as the responsibility of the travel and tourism sector, including online travel agencies and booking websites, for facilitating the sexual exploitation of children.
+Particular attention shall be paid to the legal responsibility of ICT companies to block and remove child sexual abuse material hosted on their servers, for financial institutions to block and refuse financial transactions aimed to pay for any such offences, to sporting organisations that fail to take child safeguarding measures, as well as the responsibility of the travel and tourism sector, including online travel agencies and booking websites, for facilitating the sexual exploitation of children.

 Jurisdiction and extradition